practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 their intended meaning, but that's not the only reason for the formality.
-BNF-based grammar notations express syntactic rules so precisely that we can use them not just as a specification for how to build a parser by hand, but as input data for a parser generator that can build a highly optimized parser for us.
-This not only saves development effort, it also reduces the likelihood that some obscure edge case will be "lost in translation" when converting grammar rules into raw processing code.
+BNF-based grammar notations express syntactic rules so precisely that we can use them not just as a specification for how to build a parser by hand, but as input data for a code generator that can build a highly optimized parser for us.
+This not only saves development effort, it also reduces the likelihood that some obscure edge case will be lost in translation when converting grammar rules into raw processing code.

-To give a practical example of this technique in use, I converted the ABNF representation of the IRC message format into a grammar that is readable by the Citrus parser generator.
-Apart from a few lines of embedded Ruby code used to transform the input data, it should look conceptually similar to what you saw above:
+To demonstrate this technique in use, I converted the ABNF representation of the IRC message format into a grammar that is readable by the Citrus parser generator.
+Apart from a few lines of embedded Ruby code used to transform the input data, the following code look conceptually similar to what you saw above:

 ```